SandyRodger/launch_school_books/http_book.md

   - The packaged up HTTP request then goes over the internet where it is directed to the server with the matching IP address.
   - The remote server accepts the request and sends a response over the internet back to your network interface which hands it to your browser.
   - The browser displays this response as a web-page.
-- Your browser issueing a request is simply sending some text to an IP address.
+- Your browser issuing a request is simply sending some text to an IP address.
 - The client (web-browser) and server (recipient of the request) have an agreed protocol (HTTP) which allows the server to:
   -  take apart the request
   -  Understand each component